Brisppy/twitch-archiver/README.md

 4. The provided Client Secret is used as the `CLIENT_SECRET` variable.

 ## Extra Info
+### Running TA as a service
+I would recommend running twitch-archiver as a service under Linux.
+This makes use of the watch mode to repeatedly look for new VODs or streams to download.

+The below section covers the setup of the service, which can be reused for every channel you wish to archiver by simply repeating steps 3 through 5.

+#### Systemd Service Setup
+To run twitch-archiver as an automatic, self-restarting service:

+First grab the service unit file and reload systemd.

+    # wget https://gist.githubusercontent.com/Brisppy/cdaa7bd812b11c07fdbb16e935777a48/raw/f71a8db4da7fe7abfb0c3ef974834f15befc8930/twitch-archiver@.service -P /etc/system/systemd/
+    # systemctl daemon-reload

+Then start twitch-archiver replacing `CHANNEL` with the name of a channel you wish to archive.
+Repeat this for every channel you want to archive.

+    # systemctl start twitch-archiver@CHANNEL.service
+    # systemctl enable twitch-archiver@CHANNEL.service

 ### Notes
 * Some streamers opt to place their music on a separate audio track which isn't archived by Twitch.
 Due to the way LIVE archiving is done with TA, the music may cut in and out intermittently, often due to an ad being played and the stream archiver not being able to grab those parts.
 To avoid this entirely, use the `--vod-only` option which will not have this track at all, though this archive is ~5 minutes delayed and so will miss the end of a VOD if it is deleted.
 * We use the downloaded VOD duration to ensure that the VOD was successfully downloaded and combined properly, this is checked against Twitch's own API, which can show incorrect values.
 If you come across a VOD with a displayed length in the Twitch player longer than it actually goes for (If the VOD finishes before the timestamp end is reached), create a file named `.ignorelength` inside the VOD's directory (where `vod.json` and `verbose_chat.log` are stored), you may also want to verify that the VOD file matches the Twitch video after archiving too.